Ask a COVID-19 Question

 All travelers are required to provide the following documents before boarding:

-- A certificate of negative COVID-19 PCR test administered between 5 and 7 days prior to boarding at their last point of embarkation.
+- A certificate of negative COVID-19 PCR test taken in the 72 hours prior to boarding at their last point of embarkation.

-- proof of purchase of a stay package in one of the certified COVID-19 safe resorts.
+- Proof of purchase of a stay package in one of the certified COVID-19 safe resorts (for non-vaccinated travelers).
 For details, please click here

 - Are commercial flights operating?
 Yes